-- The article meets the jurisdictional requirements of section 304 of the FD&C Act and is in commercial channels.
+- The article meets the jurisdictional requirements of section 304 of the FD&C Act30 and is in commercial channels.

 - The article is located in an establishment which does not have USDA meat or poultry inspection service.

 - The article is intended for human food channels or could be readily diverted into such channels.

 - The article appears to be adulterated or misbranded under the FD&C Act.

-NOTE: For any contemplated detentions based on adulteration under section 402(b) of the FD&C Act [21 U.S.C.
+NOTE: For any contemplated detentions of meat and poultry based on adulteration under section 402(b) of the FD&C Act31 [21 U.S.C.
 342 (b)], check with your supervisor.
 These detentions should be cleared with the Center for Food Safety and Applied Nutrition.

-For detention of products subject to the Egg Products Inspection Act the requirements are:
+For detention of products subject to the Egg Products Inspection Act32 the requirements are:

-- The article, whether or not in interstate commerce, is located in an establishment which does not have USDA Egg Products Inspection Service.
+- The article, whether or not in interstate commerce, is located in a facility that does not have USDA Egg Products Inspection Service.

 - The article is intended for human food channels or could be readily diverted into such channels.